 - Reason #5 Art will stimulate conversation, dialogue and interchange with your friends and family.

-I currently have two mainsubjects that I work with - detailed, close-up portraits and food.
-The portraiture is actually a surprise to me.
 When I started this journey I was painting architectural details….but I think my long career in the field had appeased me and I just wasn’t feeling it.
-I’m also very intrigued by the way a single facial element can tell the whole story.
+I started to dabble in people.
+I was very intrigued by the way a single facial element can tell the whole story.
 As Mies Van Der Rohe said, “God is in the details”.

 The two greatest influences for me are pop art and woodblock prints.
 I fell in love with the crisp, graphic, colorful boldness of pop art and have always had an interest in woodblock printing because of its simplicity and honesty.
 There are combined elements from both of these art forms in my work.

-Currently, I prefer to create digitally using my ipad and a pressure sensitive stylus.
+I currently have two mediums, digital and mixed media (watercolor, copics, and ink).
+I usually first do a digital piece and than choose which ones to do an "original", mixed media piece.
+Currently I'm selling only the digital versions but will soon have originals available.
 Take it from someone who has worked both traditionally and digitally, all the same elements and processes are involved in both; composition, coloring, blending, sketching, and layering.

 My end product is a meticulously produced limited edition metal print.
 One where time is spent to manipulate the RIP software, and fine-tune the color and printer calibrations to produce a masterful, faithful piece of fine art.
 I have the image printed on hi-gloss polished aluminum.
 The luminous result is truly unique and is unlike anything a traditional print can produce.
 The image is infused into the metal surface and will never fade.
 The surface is scratch resistant and can be hung in a damp environment.
-The print is ready to hang and needs no frame.
+The prints are ready to hang and need no frame.

 Frank Trocino, Artist